Supporting students to achieve at Marianist high schools

 - Villa Angela-St. Joseph High School in Cleveland

 - Central Catholic High School in San Antonio

 - St. Mary’s High School in St. Louis

 “Without financial aid from MUSP, tuition costs would prevent most of these students from attending Catholic high schools,” says Marianist Bro.
-Tom Giardino, program coordinator.
+Jesse O’Neill, Assistant for Education.
 “They wouldn’t be exposed to the same values and would be lost in the shuffle of the public school system.
 In some cases, they’d be at risk of not graduating from high school.”

-The video below features a student at Villa Angela-St. Joseph High School.
-It demonstrates the real difference that MUSP and a Marianist education can make in the life of a young person.
+The videos below feature Bro.
+Jesse O’Neill and a student at Villa Angela-St. Joseph High School.
+They demonstrate the real difference that MUSP and a Marianist education can make in the life of a young person.